The following Reading App Builder documents can be downloaded as PDF files. You are free to print them for personal use and training workshops.

 Tips on running Reading App Builder training workshops.

 These software development kits are a necessary part of Reading App Builder and will need to be installed in order to build the Android apps.
-These links take you to pages that have both the installation and help files.

 Audio Tools and Resources